alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 y = df['churn']
 ```

-Entropy (uncertainty) at the root:
+Entropy (uncertainty) at the root node:

 ```python
 import numpy as np